-The organisation wishes to secure genuine equality of opportunity in all aspects of its activities and aims to go beyond the legal requirements by ensuring it applies to the provision of services, all aspects of employment from recruitment, selection and training of staff and volunteers, to conditions of service and reasons for termination of employment.
+PCP intends to provide genuine equality of opportunity in all aspects of its activities and aims to go beyond the legal requirements by ensuring it applies to the provision of services and projects, all aspects of employment from recruitment, selection, retention, progression and training of staff and volunteers.

-Everyone at PCP has an individual responsibility to uphold this policy and work in a respectful way
+Everyone at PCP has an individual responsibility to uphold this Policy and work in a respectful way.
+PCP aims to ensure that no person is treated less favorably than another on the grounds of protected characteristics, identified in the Equality Act 2010, as:

-We aim to ensure that:

-No person is treated less favourably than another on grounds of: